 commitment to Sustainable Development:

 1. Clean Development Mechanism (CDM):

 ONGC commenced its CDM journey in 2006.
 Till date, ONGC has registered

-Registration of new CDM projects
+Validation of New CDM projects

-Issuance of Registered CDM projects
+Verification & Issuance of Registered CDM projects

 2. 51 MW wind power project of ONGC at Surajbari

 Comprehensive company-wide GHG accounting had been completed for the